ilkkaparssinen/raspifisherboat/README.md

   - A lot of them, and I have probably already forgotten some of them.
 The main ones are described excellently in Adafruit learning material (gps, flex sensors, motor hat etc.)
   - Different settings - getting the Huawei 4G modem to work was a pain.
 Also all kind of settings were needed along the way - but they too are explained better in other documentiotion.

+## Software structure
+ - fish.sh: shell script that starts the program.
+I used it from boot to autostart everything.
+ - fisherboat.py: main module.
+Just starts brainz.py
+ - brainz.py: main loop.
+Starts different devices and controls them in a loop (every 0.2 seconds)
+ - motors.py: control 2 dc motors
+ - gpstracker.py: control gps module
+ - player.py: play music and call espeak to give voice info
+ - video.py: control camera - send mjpeg video + take full res photos
+ - webconnection.py: web socket connection to server.
+Send status, video and photos.
+Receive steering commands.
+(There is the fixed ip address for server - change that to your own).
+ - adcsensors.py: adc sensor reading for flex sensor.
+Currently not initialized (remove comments from brainz.py)

 ## Software license:
  - DWYWDBM-license: Do what you want, don't blame me
  - Warning - this is not a plug & play project - it has a lot of moving parts and requires some knowledge to how to set up a web server etc. this definitely is not a Raspberry Pi beginner project.
+ - Feel free to use any parts of the project.